ko31/star-cloudprnt-for-woocommerce-plus/readme.txt

 This is a plugin that extends [Star CloudPRNT for WooCommerce](https://wordpress.org/plugins/star-cloudprnt-for-woocommerce/)(As of version 1.1.2).

-The basic behavior is the same as WooCommerce, with the following added features.
+The basic behavior is the same as Star CloudPRNT for WooCommerce, with the following added features.

 * i18n support
   * You can use [Poedit](https://poedit.net/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), etc. for translation.